szabgab/slides/osdc/which-project.md

 * [Explore GitHub](https://github.com/explore)
 * Pick the topic and the language
-* Sort by "Recently uploaded" and 0-1 stars
+* Sort by "Recently uploaded" and pick something with 0-1 stars

 ## A project that is missing something
 {id: low-hanging-fruits}

-* missing meta data from the package
+* Missing meta data from the package.
-* missing Continuous Integration
+* Missing Continuous Integration.
-* not enough tests (low test coverage)
+* Not enough tests (low test coverage).

 * [PyDigger](https://pydigger.com/)
 * [CPAN Digger](https://cpan-digger.perlmaven.com/)